 A distinct civilisation begins to emerge in the north of present-day Vietnam from about 2000 BCE.
-By the 6th Century BCE the Vietnamese have developed an elaborate irrigation system for the cultivation of rice and a sophisticated culture.
+By the 6th Century BCE the Vietnamese have developed a sophisticated culture and an elaborate irrigation system for the cultivation of rice.

-Rebellion surfaces again in the 2nd Century and will continue sporadically for the next 800 years, the periods of greatest unrest corresponding with the times of greatest Chinese interference.
+Rebellion surfaces again in the 2nd Century and continues sporadically for the next 800 years, with the periods of greatest unrest corresponding with the times of greatest Chinese interference.
 An independent Vietnamese kingdom is formed in 543 but lasts for only 50 years.
-Meanwhile, Vietnamese rebels based in the Red River Delta develop the hit-and-run tactics of guerrilla warfare that will be employed 1400 years later during the Vietnam War.
+Meanwhile, Vietnamese rebels based in the Red River Delta develop the hit-and-run tactics of guerrilla warfare that is employed 1,400 years later during the Vietnam War.

 This time Chinese rule is shortlived.
 Rebel leader Le Loi builds a resistance force and defeats the Chinese in 1428.
-He takes the throne and establishes a dynasty that will last until 1788, although once again internal dissent convulses the country, resulting in a partition in 1545.
-The southern 'Nguyen' continue their conquest of coastal territories and the Mekong Delta, encroaching into Kampuchea-Krom (today's southern Vietnam), which is inhabited by the culturally distinct Khmers (today's Cambodians).
-In the north the 'Trinh' consolidate their rule.
+He takes the throne and establishes a dynasty that lasts until 1788, although once again internal dissent convulses the country, resulting in a partition in 1545.
+In the south the Nguyen Vietnamese continue the conquest of coastal territories and the Mekong Delta, encroaching into Kampuchea-Krom (today's southern Vietnam), which is inhabited by the culturally distinct Khmers (today's Cambodians).
+In the north the Trinh Vietnamese consolidate their rule.

 Under French colonial rule Vietnam is partitioned into three sectors.
 Vietnamese are prohibited from travelling outside their districts without identity papers.
 Freedom of expression and organisation are restricted.
 Individuals can be imprisoned at the whim of any French magistrate.